 Last year, Blue Bird Corporation provided high-standard training to nearly 800 technicians through the New Blue Bird Academy.
 This year, the bus manufacturer is offering customers (mostly technicians) factory-based, hands-on training at its facility in Fort Valley, Georgia, in partnership with suppliers, including ROUSH CleanTech, and at the STN EXPO Reno.
 Factory training events and onsite training are used to provide technicians with the knowledge and skills that are necessary to safely work with and around diesel alternatives.

 “Blue Bird equips technicians who work on Blue Bird buses, with the confidence to work with any of our fuel options.
-We use all of the available resources, in order to train technicians on how to handle and work with alternate fuel options,” said Glen Braly, technical training manager at Blue Bird.
+We use all of the available resources, in order to train technicians on how to handle and work with alternative fuel options,” said Glen Braly, technical training manager at Blue Bird.

 Later this year, the company will launch a new three-tiered technician certification program through its Blue Bird Academy for anyone who wants to learn about its products.
 This first tier, called Associate Level, is web-based and open to all industry professionals, whether they work on Blue Bird buses or not.